kasrababaei/swift-notes/design-pattern.md

 It is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
-Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
+Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled<sup>1</sup> programs.
 The pattern ensures that an object or function that wants to use a given service should not have to know how to construct those services.
 Instead, the receiving "client" (object or function) is provided with its dependencies by external code